Staggering Singles’ Day facts every retailer should know

 The day was adopted by the world’s largest retailer and ecommerce company Alibaba in 2009.
 The company saw it as a chance to boost sales between China’s Golden Week national holiday (the first week of October) and Christmas.
 Singles’ Day, now officially called the 11.11 Global Shopping Festival, has grown rapidly in the last decade.

 In 2009, Alibaba’s first sales event included 27 brands, generating a gross merchandise volume (GMV) of USD $7.8 million or 50 million yuan.

-For Alibaba and the 11.11 Global Shopping Festival, it looks like the sky’s the limit.
+For Alibaba and the 11.11 Global Shopping Festival, the sky’s the limit.

 Double Eleven currently dwarfs similar shopping days in other parts of the world.
-Here are the impressive numbers:
+Here are the impressive stats: